zhao62/Deep-Residual-Shrinkage-Networks/README.md

 [940] Zhang S, Zhang Y, Ma M, et al. GAN-SNR-shrinkage-based network for modulation recognition with small training sample size[C].
 In International Conference on Communications and Networking in China (pp. 80-90).

 >In addition, a preprocessing module and **residual shrinkage networks** are used to improve the capability of characterizing signal features and the anti-noise performance.

+[941] He S, Zhu L, Li H, et al. Cross-condition quantitative diagnosis method for bearing faults based on IDRSN-ECDAN[J].
+Measurement Science and Technology, 2023, 35(2), p.025129.

+>Therefore, in this work, a cross-condition quantitative diagnostic method for estimating the bearing faults based on an improved **deep residual shrinkage network**-entropy conditional domain adversarial network (IDRSN-ECDAN) was proposed.
+First, a sub-network was added to the residual module to construct a **residual shrinkage module**, which reduced the noise interference in vibration signals.
+Next, DropBlock layers were added to the **deep residual shrinkage network**...

+[942] Wang H, Chen X, Liu C. Pose-guided part matching network via shrinking and reweighting for occluded person re-identification[J].
+Image and Vision Computing, 2021, 111, p.104186.

+>so we utilize the **Deep Residual Shrinkage Module** (DRS Module) to eliminate un-important features by automatically determining the soft thresholds.

+[943] Li C, Shi Z, Zhou L, et al. Tfformer: A time frequency information fusion based cnn-transformer model for osa detection with single-lead ecg[J].
+IEEE Transactions on Instrumentation and Measurement, 2023.

+>To address this problem, this article presents a time-frequency information fusion-based CNN-Transformer model (TFFormer) for OSA detection with single-lead ECG, in which a module consisting of a **deep residual shrinkage module**, a multiscale convolutional attention (MSCA) module, and a multilayer convolution module is developed for time-frequency feature extraction.

+[944] Li S, Zhang C, Zhang X. A Novel Spatio-Temporal Enhanced Convolutional Autoencoder Network for Unsupervised Health Indicator Construction[J].
+IEEE Transactions on Instrumentation and Measurement, 2024.

+>SMM enhances the deep mining of local spatial features via **deep residual shrinkage module**.

+[945] Kang S, Liang X, Wang Y, et al. Few-shot rolling bearing fault classification method based on improved relation network[J].
+Measurement Science and Technology, 2022, 33(12), p.125020.

+>The **residual shrinkage module** and the scaled exponential linear unit activation function are introduced into the embedding module of the RN.